How far can a homeowner, a maker, a concerned citizen go to decarbonizing their life? Quite far!

 You can broadly outline the big carbon-spewing items in your life as your transportation, your heating, your electricity, your food, your stuff, and your services (including government).
 Here, then, are the energy and carbon consumptions and productions you can personally affect from your kitchen table (in rough order of climate impact):

 - Electrify your heating and hot water

 - Produce your electricity locally, or buy from renewable sources

 - Eat less meat and less refrigerated food

 - Buy less stuff, make it better, maintain it and make it last longer

-- Decarbonize services: government, healthcare,
+- Decarbonize services: government, healthcare, schools, etc.

 These first three things I like to think of as 21st century infrastructure.
 If you do just these three, you solve half of your decarbonizing problem in decisions that last for decades.
 You don’t need to be mired in day-to-day consumer guilt because you’ve invested in long-term solutions to your carbon shadow.
 Succinctly:

 - Buy, build, or rent electric vehicles to replace your gas guzzlers

 - Install heat pumps for home and water heating, and an induction range